1. Take your phone out of the water.

 After powering down your phone, disassemble any detachable components, such as the phone case, SIM card and battery, to evaluate the extent of damage and prepare them for separate drying.

-For iPhone users, it’s important to note that removing the battery requires a complete disassembly, which should only be undertaken by professionals.
-Avoid attempting this unless you have the necessary expertise.
+For iPhone users: Removing the battery requires a complete disassembly, which professionals should undertake.
+Only attempt this if you have the necessary expertise.

 Step 4: Blot Off Excess Water